radist-nt/iuliia-java/RELEASING.md

 ## Release to maven

-- Run command `mvn -P release deploy`
+- run command `mvn -P release deploy`
-- Login to https://oss.sonatype.org/, navigate to staging repositories, verify repository, close and release it.
+- login to https://oss.sonatype.org/, navigate to staging repositories, verify repository, close and release it

+## After release checklist

+- navigate to https://github.com/radist-nt/iuliia-java/tags and create the release
+- attach artifacts from target directory (3 jars, 1 pom, signatures) to release